ya55sh/task-management-system/readme.md

 # Task Manager System

-\*still a WIP example integrating AI to generate titles or summaries/description for the task
+\*still a WIP, for example - integrating AI to generate titles or summaries/description for the task

 ## Overview